Multilingual Large Language Models Are Not (Yet) Code-Switchers: Experimental Setup

 \subsection{Models}

-\paragraph{Zero-shot and Few-shot Models} For zero-shot and few-shot prompting, we explore various multilingual generative LLMs such as BLOOMZ, mT0, and XGLM.
+\paragraph{Zero-shot and Few-shot Models} For zero-shot and few-shot prompting, we explore various multilingual generative LLMs of different pretraining processes and architectures, including BLOOMZ, mT0~\cite{muennighoff2022crosslingual} and XGLM~\cite{lin2021few}.
 We explore all model sizes except for BLOOMZ 175B due to resource limitations.
-We explore 0, 1, 3, and 5-shot on each model with 5 diverse prompts.
+We also include ChatGPT into our analysis and specifically GPT-3.5\textsubscript{turbo} is used.
+We explore 0, 1, 3, and 5-shot on each model with 5 diverse prompt templates.
 Details for each prompt can be seen in Appendix~\ref{sec:prompts}.

-For NLU task, we compute the probability of the model to generate each label as the next immediate continual generation, and then we pick the label with the highest generation probability.
-For NLG and LID, we perform standard text generation.
-However, for LID, we expect the generated text to follow a predefined format where each [token, language tag] pair is represented as \texttt{[ token | tag ]} in which we parse the generation using a dynamic programming algorithm introduced in \citet{paolini2021structured} to extract the valid [token, language tag] pairs and measure the performance.
+For the SA task, we compute the probability of the model to generate each label as the next immediate continual generation, and then we pick the label resulting in the highest probability for the whole sequence.
+For MT, SUM and LID, we perform standard text generation.
+However, for LID, we expect the generated text to follow a predefined format where each [token, language tag] pair is represented as \texttt{[ token | tag ]}.
+We parse the generation using a dynamic programming algorithm introduced in \citet{paolini2021structured} to extract the valid [token, language tag] pairs for evaluation.

-\paragraph{Finetuning Models} In addition to zero-shot prompting models and few-shot in-context learning, we also experiment with finetuning as a benchmark against prompting.
-For NLU and word-Level LID tasks, we finetune four models, i.e.,\texttt{base} and \texttt{large} variants of XLM-RoBERTa~\cite{conneau2019unsupervised}; multilingual BERT (mBERT)~\cite{devlin2018bert}, and; multilingual DeBERTa v3~\cite{he2021debertav3}.
+\paragraph{Fine-tuning Models} In addition to zero-shot prompting models and few-shot in-context learning, we also experiment with fine-tuning as a benchmark against prompting.
+For SA and word-level LID tasks, we fine-tune four models, namely, \texttt{base} and \texttt{large} variants of XLM-RoBERTa~\cite{conneau2020unsupervised}, mBERT~\cite{devlin2019bert}, and mDeBERTa v3~\cite{he2021debertav3}.